The Drought Assistance Programs have been developed to help primary producers prepare, manage, recover and mitigate the impacts of drought.

 Drought Preparedness Grants

-Drought Preparedness Grants offer up to $50,000 as a co-contribution grant to assist primary producers undertake on-farm capital improvements that will improve the drought preparedness of their property.
+Drought Preparedness Grants offer up to $50,000 as a co-contribution grant to assist primary producers undertake new permanent infrastructure activities that will improve the drought preparedness of their property.

 Drought Ready and Recovery Finance Loans